adharshvenkat/automated-intrinsic-value-analyzer/README.md

 This script provides an automated analysis of two key groups of public companies:

 - **Magnificent 7**: The seven largest and most influential US tech companies.
-- **Slatwards**: A curated list of high-potential, innovative, or disruptive companies across various sectors and themes (excluding any overlap with the Magnificent 7).
+- **Stalwarts**: A curated list of high-potential, innovative, or disruptive companies across various sectors and themes (excluding any overlap with the Magnificent 7).

 For each company in both groups, the script computes: